-Japan, Brazil, and Argentina have more product prices ending in 0 while low-context culture countries such as US, Australia, and Norway have more product prices ending in 9 (Nguyen, Heller, & Taran, 2007).
+Japan, Brazil, and Argentina have more product prices ending in 0 while low-context culture countries such as the US, Australia, and Norway have more product prices ending in 9 (Nguyen, Heller, & Taran, 2007).

 The psychology of pricing may vary from culture to culture.
-While it is common for con- sumers to equate high prices with high quality, researchers found that a positive corre- lation between price and perceived quality is much more signiﬁcant among Japanese consumers than Australian consumers (Jo & Sarigollu, 2007).
-The researchers manipu- lated ﬁve pricing levels for tourist packages (e.g., a seven-day holiday in the South Paciﬁc Islands for $1600) and found that price increases substantially enhanced the perceived quality of the tourist packages for Japanese consumers but not for Austral- ians.
-The authors concluded that consumers from higher collectivistic cultures perceive higher quality in line with higher prices more so than consumers from an individualis- tic culture.
-Another relevant research ﬁnding regarding pricing psychology is that peo- ple are more likely to consume a product when they are aware of its total cost.
-Conven- tional wisdom is that packages or bundled costs have more appeal for consumers, e.g., annual memberships for a health club and cruise-liner holiday packages.
+While it is common for consumers to equate high prices with high quality, researchers found that a positive correlation between price and perceived quality is much more signiﬁcant among Japanese consumers than Australian consumers (Jo & Sarigollu, 2007).
+The researchers manipulated ﬁve pricing levels for tourist packages (e.g., a seven-day holiday in the South Paciﬁc Islands for $1600) and found that price increases substantially enhanced the perceived quality of the tourist packages for Japanese consumers but not for Australians.
+The authors concluded that consumers from higher collectivistic cultures perceive higher quality in line with higher prices more so than consumers from an individualistic culture.
+Another relevant research ﬁnding regarding pricing psychology indicated that people are more likely to consume a product when they are aware of its total cost.
+Conventional wisdom is that packages or bundled costs have more appeal for consumers, e.g., annual memberships for a health club and cruise-liner holiday packages.
 However, research suggests that all-inclusive bundled fees in fact deter consumption (Gourville & Soman, 2002).
 It is unclear how stable this ﬁnding is across different cultural groups.

 Different cultural groups will perceive value differently.
-A ﬁve-year longitudinal study was conducted on the retail prices in groceries stores and the purchasing patterns of the two different cultural groups in Southern California.
-After controlling for demo- graphic differences for two groups of consumers—Chinese Americans and non-Chinese Americans—the researchers argued that cultural differences accounted for the pricing differences between Chinese supermarkets and mainstream American supermarkets: packaged goods were on average 37 % cheaper while meat and seafood were on aver- age 100 % cheaper in Chinese supermarkets (Ackerman & Tellis, 2001).
-The researchers concluded that consumers from collectivism cultures, in this case Chinese culture, exhibit greater frugality in private consumption and are thus highly price sensitive con- sumers.
-They further argued that because of their price consciousness, Chinese con- sumers will search for lower prices, which has a greater effect on the pricing strategy of businesses.
+A ﬁve-year longitudinal study was conducted on retail prices in groceries stores and the purchasing patterns of two different cultural groups in Southern California.
+After controlling for demographic differences for two groups of consumers—Chinese Americans and non-Chinese Americans—the researchers argued that cultural differences accounted for the pricing differences between Chinese supermarkets and mainstream American supermarkets: packaged goods were on average 37 % cheaper while meat and seafood were on average 100 % cheaper in Chinese supermarkets (Ackerman & Tellis, 2001).
+The researchers concluded that consumers from collectivist cultures, in this case, Chinese culture, exhibit greater frugality in private consumption and are thus highly price-sensitive consumers.
+They further argued that because of their price consciousness, Chinese consumers will search for lower prices, which has a greater effect on the pricing strategy of businesses.

 Consumer Behavior and Distribution Strategy

-Depending on the consumer behavior of a speciﬁc society, marketing distribution strat- egies utilized by companies will vary.
+Depending on the consumer behavior of a speciﬁc society, marketing distribution strategies utilized by companies will vary.
 In many emerging economies, consumers are familiar with small-sized retailers (e.g., in Egypt and Indonesia), are accustomed to street food carts instead of formal restaurants (e.g., in Thailand), and conduct their shopping at local bazaars (e.g., in Morocco).
-Foreign companies attempting to partici- pate in these economies often face challenges penetrating these markets.
-When facing a lack of large-scale systematic distribution networks in Indonesia, Japanese Unicharm developed close relationships with traditional “mom-and-pop” retailers to sell Uni- charm’s diapers MamyPolo Pants Standar (Ichii, Hattori, & Michael, 2012).
-By adopting this distribution strategy, their diaper market share rose from 23 % to 30 %, which rep-
+Foreign companies attempting to participate in these economies often face challenges penetrating these markets.
+When facing a lack of large-scale systematic distribution networks in Indonesia, the Japanese company Unicharm developed close relationships with traditional “mom-and-pop” retailers to sell Unicharm’s diapers MamyPolo Pants Standar (Ichii, Hattori, & Michael, 2012).
+By adopting this distribution strategy, their diaper market share rose from 23 % to 30 %, which

-resented a large market share gain.
-We can contrast this example with distribution channels in Japan, which has the highest number of vending machine per capita; even eggs can be bought from vending machines (DeHart, 2014).
-Companies can even create new distribution channels based on consumer purchasing patterns: Coca Cola was reported to have increased sales in Costa Rica with the implementation of “new non- traditional channels in areas of high pedestrian trafﬁc to stimulate impulse consump- tion” (Lydersen, 2002).
+represented a large market share gain.
+We can contrast this example with distribution channels in Japan, which has the highest number of vending machines per capita in the world; even eggs can be bought from vending machines there (DeHart, 2014).
+Companies can even create new distribution channels based on consumer purchasing patterns: Coca-Cola was reported to have increased sales in Costa Rica with the implementation of “new non- traditional channels in areas of high pedestrian trafﬁc to stimulate impulse consumption” (Lydersen, 2002).